 What Exactly is a Wireless Mobile Charger?

 At its heart, a wireless mobile charger is a device that transfers energy to your smartphone or other compatible gadgets without the need for a physical cable connection.
 Imagine placing your phone on a pad, and just like magic, it starts charging.
 This isn’t science fiction; it’s the reality of inductive charging, the most common technology powering today’s wireless chargers.
+For complete wireless chargers library on this site.

 The Magic Behind the Power: How Inductive Charging Works